Riviere123/Remote-Device-Manager/README.md

 ### Installation

 1. Download the files
+2. Install dependencies with pip install -r Requirements.txt
-2. Alter the Server and Clients Config files to fit your systems IP and desired ports
+3. Alter the Server and Clients Config files to fit your systems IP and desired ports
-3. Generate your Certificate with the GenerateCertificate.py This will generate a new certificate that fits the given information in the Config files
+4. Generate your Certificate with the GenerateCertificate.py This will generate a new certificate that fits the given information in the Config files
 4. Since the generated certificates are self signed, you will need to make a copy of certifcate.pem(found in servers Auth folder) and place it in the clients Auth folder
 5. Distribute the client files to your client devices.